tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/2/LessonPlan.md

 Open [file_system_operations.sh](Activities/04-Stu_Terminal/Solved/file_system_operations.sh) and cover the following points:

 * `mkdir` creates folder directories.

 * `cd` navigates into specified folder directories.

 * `touch` creates an empty file.

 * `cat` reads files and outputs the results to the console.

 * `code` opens files in the VS Code.

 * `cd ..` navigates up one level.

 * `cp` copies files from source to target.

-  * `rm -r` recursively deletes all files in a folder (that may have subfolders).
+* `rm -r` recursively deletes all files in a folder (that may have sub-folders).

 * `mv` moves files from source to target.
 It can also be used to rename a file.

 * `ls` lists the contents of the current directory.

 ---

 ### 5. Instructor Do: Uploading Files to GitHub (15 min)

 In this activity, students will learn how to upload files to GitHub, which will be used to submit their future homework assignments in the course.

 Briefly explain the following:

 * GitHub offers a centralized location where developers can push and pull (upload and download) their code; GitHub always holds the most up-to-date code and files and handles everyone's updates appropriately.

 * For now, students will only be introduced to the GitHub GUI; however, in the next lesson, students will learn to work with GitHub via the command line using git, which allows for more advanced git operations.

 Then, have the students follow along with the following steps:

 * Visit <https://github.com> and ask students to log in to their personal accounts.

 * From the main page, create a new repository with an initialized `README.md` file.

   * Note that the convention in the software world is for each repository to have a README file that explains what the repository contains.